This "Y" Images Page Last Updated: Sunday January 06, 2008 - 16:59:20 CST

 [Length 14 in.
 Wingspan 28 in.]

-This Greater Yellowlegs was photographed during spring migration at the famous Pedricktown Causeway in southeastern New Jersey.
+This Greater Yellowlegs was photographed during spring migration at the famous Pedricktown Causeway in southeastern New Jersey, USA.
 Photo taken with a Nikkor 300mm ED f4.5 lens on Ektachrome 200 film.
 (Date: April 1981)

 (use image name "yellgg" for inquiries)